graphite-project/graphite-web/docs/install.rst

   - `uWSGI`_ with `nginx`_

-Additionally, the Graphite webapp and Carbon require the whisper database library which is part of the Graphite project.
+Additionally, the Graphite webapp and Carbon require the Whisper database library which is part of the Graphite project.

 There are also several other dependencies required for additional features: